CWinCoder/cwincoder.github.io/_posts/2024-10-21-modernchallenge.md

 ---
 layout: post
-title:  ":newspaper:Native WinUI 3 Applications: A Modern Challenge"
+title:  ":newspaper::black_square:Native WinUI 3 Applications: A Modern Challenge"
 categories: MSVC SDK WinUI3
 ---

 Compiling a native WinUI 3 application outside the Visual Studio ecosystem can feel like an obstacle course.
 For command line aficionados and makefile enthusiasts, the journey is no longer as straightforward as downloading a C/C++ compiler and the Windows SDK.
 The process has evolved, and with it, the complexity has increased.

-## What You Need Nowadays:
+## What you need nowadays:

 - A C/C++ compiler toolchain (Visual C++, available as a standalone tool)
 - The Windows SDK